UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_05.md

 and then the `mkdir` command
 (MaKe DIRectory).

-We will talk more about useful naming conventions in module 6.
+We will talk more about useful naming conventions in Module 6.
 For now it is enough if you remember these three guidelines.

 1. Don't use spaces